 When using a dresser for a changing station, keep diapers and even burp clothes in the top drawer.
 It makes for easy access to the things you need most when changing a baby.
 Most dressers have plenty of space to store these things in the top drawer.

-Wall Shelves Above Changing Station
+Wall Shelves Above the Changing Station

 I’m a huge advocate for adding open shelves to any small space.
 Use that empty vertical space for storage!
 Not only does it create extra storage space where you need it most, but open shelves are so fun to style and can easily morph along with your needs.

 We have a set of open shelves right above the changing station and dresser.
 I keep smaller, essential baby items in a set of storage boxes on the shelves.
 These are items like basic first aid, snot suckers, thermometer, and baby Tylenol.
 Baby first aid items are things I don’t want to be searching the house for if a middle-of-the-night need comes up.
-They store easily in the boxes and stay tucked away until needed.
+They are stored easily in the boxes and stay tucked away until needed.

 The Bottom Shelf

 The bottom shelf is also a cute place to store a bowl of bows or hair clips.
 I found a vintage milk glass bowl at a thrift store that’s been my go-to place for all the baby hair accessories.
 Now if only my babies grew hair just a little bit faster!
 Although they have a striking Mia Farrow in Rosemary’s Baby look to them.